 The armoured train, as a military unit, consisted of an armoured section (the armoured train in a strict meaning), and an unarmoured auxiliary section.
-The auxiliary section was supporting the operation of the combat section in respect of logistics and accommodation, and did not take part in combat.
+The auxiliary section, consisting of dozen or so wagons, was supporting the operation of the combat section in respect of logistics and accommodation, and did not take part in combat.

-The "Generał Dowbór" had a standard Russian Ov series armoured locomotive with Hunhuz armour type (in Polish transcription: Ow series).
-The locomotive was all covered with armour 12 - 16 mm thick.
+The locomotive was all covered with armour of boiler steel 16 mm thick, or 12 mm in less exposed areas.
 On the locomotive there was a command post, with electric signalling (colour lights and bells in wagons) and voice pipes.
-There was also an additional electric generator in the driver cab, powered by a steam turbine.

-Wagons had heaters made of pipes, laid on the floor along walls, supplied with hot water from a locomotive boiler.
-Wagon walls were covered with isolation of 20 mm cork layer and 6 mm plywood layer.
+Wagons had heaters made of 1-inch pipes, mounted on the floor along walls, supplied with hot water from a locomotive boiler.
+Wagon walls were covered with an insulation of 20 mm cork layer and 6 mm plywood layer.

 Apart from original Hunhuz-type rolling stock, "General Dowbor" also had other improvised armoured wagons.
-First was an artillery wagon, armed with the Russian 76.2 mm field gun (possibly model 1902; according to reports it was "8cm Russian gun").
+First was an artillery wagon, armed with the Russian 76.2 mm field gun (almost certainly model 1902; according to reports it was "8 cm Russian gun").
 Unfortunately, there are no known photos of this wagon.
-According to a report, it was closed goods wagon, provisionally armoured with Russian machine gun shields (they might be trench shields in fact).
+According to a report, it was closed goods wagon, provisionally armoured with Russian machine gun shields (they might be trench shields in fact rather than irregular shields of Sokolov Maxim machine gun mount).
 The gun was probably fixed in a front wall of the wagon, with small angle of fire, because it was often way of mounting guns in such improvised wagons.
-This wagon was built just in several days after capturing the train.
+According to one account, this wagon was built just in several days after capturing the train [note 1].

-In June – July 1919, a four-axle flatcar was provisionally armoured in Zdolbunovo workshops and assigned to "General Dowbor".
-It was armed with some Russian 76.2 mm field gun (according to reports it was "8cm Russian gun"), and another Austrian gun of not known type.
+In June – July 1919, a four-axle flatcar was provisionally armoured in Zdolbuniv workshops and assigned to "General Dowbor".
+It was armed with the Russian 76.2 mm field gun (again almost certainly model 1902, according to reports it was "8cm Russian gun"), and another Austrian field gun of similar caliber.
 One of these guns might be turning.

-Apart from these artillery wagons, the train was also equipped with provisionally protected goods wagon for ammunition carrying and a similar crew wagon.
+Apart from these artillery wagons, the train was also equipped with provisionally protected box wagon for ammunition and staff.

 Each armoured train, considered as a military unit, also included an unarmoured auxiliary section.
 The auxiliary section accompanied the combat section in operational movements and provided it with an accomodation and logistics support.
-It should consist of coaches, supply wagons, an ambulance coach, a kitchen coach, workshop wagons, coal wagons, water tankers and others.
+It usually consisted of coaches for officers, box wagons for soldiers, supply wagons, an ambulance coach, a kitchen coach, workshop wagons, coal wagons, water tankers and others, hauled by ordinary locomotive.
 There is no exact information about "General Dowbor" auxiliary train.

 1. "Pociagi pancerne 1918-1943", Bialystok 1999